deveduar/aseprite_scripts/README.md

 ```

 > **Note:** Although Pixel Lab exports may contain `keypoints` data, the current version of this script **ignores** those fields and focuses solely on importing the frames and tags.
+>

+# Auto Resize by Block Matrix (C++ Module)

+Aseprite script that instantly resizes sprites using the native C++ engine for maximum speed and performance.

+## 📋 Requirements

+- Aseprite v1.2.40 or higher
+- Script extension enabled

+## 📥 Installation

+1. Download the `auto_resize_by_block_matrix_C_Module.lua` file
+2. In Aseprite, go to **File → Scripts → Open Scripts Folder**
+3. Copy the file into the opened folder
+4. Restart Aseprite or rescan scripts (**File → Scripts → Rescan Scripts Folder**)

+## 🎯 Usage

+1. Open a sprite in Aseprite
+2. Go to **File → Scripts → Auto Resize by Block Matrix (C++ Module)**
+3. Enter a **Division Factor**:
+   - **2** = Reduce to 50% (half the original size)
+   - **4** = Reduce to 25% (quarter of the size)
+   - **1.5** = Reduce to 66.6%
+4. The script will show the new size in real-time
+5. Click **"INSTANT RESIZE"** to apply

+## 🔧 How It Works

+This script uses Aseprite's internal `app.command.SpriteSize` command (written in C++) to resize the entire sprite at once, including all layers and frames.

+### Technical Parameters:
+- **Scaling method**: `bilinear` interpolation
+- **Origin position**: `Top-Left` corner
+- **Aspect ratio**: Locked (`lockRatio = true`)
+- **Scope**: Entire sprite (all frames and layers)

+## ⚠️ Limitations

+- Only allows reduction (factor > 1)
+- Factor must be a number greater than 1
+- Prevents resizing to 0x0 pixels
+- Result is rounded down (floor)

+## 💡 Tips

+- For extreme reductions (e.g., 16x to 1x), consider applying multiple progressive reductions
+- The bilinear method is ideal for pixel art that needs controlled anti-aliasing
+- Always work on a copy of your original file

+## 📄 License

+This script is distributed under the MIT License.
+You can freely modify and distribute it.

+## 🐛 Troubleshooting

+If you encounter issues:
+1. Verify that a sprite is active
+2. Ensure you're using a numeric factor greater than 1
+3. Check that your Aseprite version is compatible (v1.2.40+)

+---

+**Note**: This script is perfect for workflows requiring frequent asset resizing, such as tileset preparation, multiple icon creation, or sprite optimization for different resolutions.